snowflake-language/spec/specification.md

 supported.
 If there are no Unicode characters within a character literal, it is represented internally as plain ASCII, rather than UTF-8.

-They are written as a single character prefixed with a `'` quote character
+They are written as a single character between two `'` quote characters

 ##### forcing interpretation {#lexical-structure-literals-character-forcing-interpretation}